Bacup Borough FC History

 The 2013/2014 season was a nail-biter right until the last game, but with BARB’s place in the Pemier Division secured the club is ready to progress with its ambitious plans as Rossendale’s number one football club.

 Sadly the 2014/2015 season did not turn out as we had wished.
-Injuries and other problems resulted in the team being relegated from the Premier Division.
+Injuries and other serious problems off the pitch resulted in more pressing important matters that Manager Brent Peters had to deal with, resulting in the team being relegated from the Premier Division.

 A decision was taken to relaunch Bacup Borough Football Club from the start of the 2015/2016 season.
 The historic crest was brought back and there were exciting developments on and off the pitch.
 Among those was the creation of two junior teams – an U15 team and an U18 team – who competed under the banner of Bacup Borough FC and had excellent seasons; both teams winning trophies.
 Season 2015/2016 was a season of rebuilding and the first team finished the season very strongly reaching the Division One play-off final, only to lose 2 nil in extra time of what had been a hard fought and evenly balanced game.